McCarthy seeks to mollify conservatives ahead of federal spending fight

 “It’s a very much continued and unresolved question,” Rep. Dan Bishop (R-N.C.) said.

-“I think the disagreement right now amongst us, you know, our colleagues is they’re using that to help bring up the agency spending,” Rep. Byron Donalds (R-Fla.) said of the rescissions after the meeting.
-“And so my view is no, we shouldn’t be doing that… The agencies need to justify why they even need the money to begin with.
+“I think the disagreement right now amongst us [and], you know, our colleagues is they’re using that to help bring up the agency spending,” Rep. Byron Donalds (R-Fla.) said of the rescissions after the meeting.
+“And so my view is no, we shouldn’t be doing that. … The agencies need to justify why they even need the money to begin with.
 They have not done that.”

-The House left Friday for a two-week Independence Day recess after an extended seven-week stretch of being in session, due to the debt ceiling legislation forcing leaders to cancel a scheduled week-long recess the week of Memorial Day.
+The House left Friday for a two-week Independence Day recess after an extended seven-week stretch in session; the debt ceiling legislation forced leaders to cancel a scheduled weeklong recess the week of Memorial Day.

 Tensions flared — and derailed leadership’s hold of the House floor — through the second half of that grueling stretch, forcing McCarthy to stomp out fires.